Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Abstract

 \section{Abstract}

-We consider estimation of a dynamic distribution regression panel data model with heterogeneous coefficients across units.
-The objects of interest are functionals of these coefficients including linear projections on unit level covariates.
-We also consider predicted actual and stationary distributions of the outcome variable.
-We investigate how changes in initial conditions or covariate values affect these objects.
-Coefficients and their functionals are estimated via fixed effect methods, which are debiased to deal with the incidental parameter problem.
-We propose a cross-sectional bootstrap method for uniformly valid inference on function-valued objects.
-This avoids coefficient re-estimation and is shown to be consistent for a large class of data generating processes.
-We employ PSID annual labor income data to illustrate various important empirical issues we can address.
-We first predict the impact of a reduction in income on future income via hypothetical tax policies.
-Second, we examine the impact on the distribution of labor income from increasing the education level of a chosen group of workers.
-Finally, we demonstrate the existence of heterogeneity in income mobility, which leads to substantial variation in individuals' incidences to be trapped in poverty.
-We also provide simulation evidence confirming that our procedures work well.
+We introduce a dynamic distribution regression panel data model with heterogeneous coefficients across units.
+The objects of primary interest are functionals of these coefficients, including predicted one-step-ahead and stationary cross-sectional distributions of the outcome variable.
+Coefficients and their functionals are estimated via fixed effect methods.
+We investigate how these functionals vary in response to counterfactual changes in initial conditions or covariate values.
+We also identify a uniformity problem related to the robustness of inference to the unknown degree of coefficient heterogeneity, and propose a cross-sectional bootstrap method for uniformly valid inference on function-valued objects.
+We showcase the utility of our approach through an empirical application to individual income dynamics.
+Employing the annual Panel Study of Income Dynamics data, we establish the presence of substantial coefficient heterogeneity.
+We then highlight some important empirical questions that our methodology can address.
+First, we quantify the impact of a negative labor income shock on the distribution of future labor income.
+Second, we demonstrate the existence of heterogeneity in income mobility, and its implications for an individuals' incidence to be trapped in poverty.
+Simulation evidence confirms that our procedures work well in small samples.

 \textbf{Keywords:} distribution regression, individual heterogeneity, panel data, uniform inference, labor income dynamics, incidental parameter problem, poverty traps

 \onehalfspacing